cmwylie19/findme-operator/README.md

 ```

 ## Create a loadbalancer
 Istio ingress gateway needs a dedicated IP address, you can expose it as type `NodePort` or `LoadBalancer`, with the default being `LoadBalancer`.
 In order to a serve the `svc/istio-ingressgateway` as LoadBalancer we need utlize `minikube tunnel` on order to expose the service as a `LoadBalancer`.
+Run this command in a new terminal.

 ```
 minikube tunnel